-- o If the student's education is associated with a correspondence school based organization, the organization should provide the official high school transcript to Williamson College. - o If the student's education consisted of parent and student designed curriculum, the parent, as the primary instructor, should provide the official high school transcript to Williamson College. - o If the student's education is associated with an umbrella program, the umbrella organization should provide the official high school transcript to Williamson College.
+- o If the student's education is associated with a correspondence school based organization, the organization should provide the official high school transcript to the Office of Admissions. - o If the student's education consists of parent and student designed curriculum, the parent, as the primary instructor, should provide the official high school transcript to the Office of Admissions. - o If the student's education is associated with an umbrella program, the umbrella organization should provide the official high school transcript to the Office of Admissions.